Sunday, 16 June 2024

 Liverpool was indeed heavily bombed during the War but Southport escaped relatively unscathed.
 The Woodvale Royal Air Force Station was established nearby for the defence of Liverpool and some German aircraft, pursued by fighter planes from the airfield were consequently forced to drop their bombs.
 One such bomb when dropped totally demolished a house in a neighbouring street, all that was left was a large bomb crater.
 The house in Blundell Drive had a makeshift air raid shelter for the family and the neighbours to shelter in.
 Mark was the local warden.
 The house also had a large garden, and an extensive vegetable patch was established to supplement the family diet.
 Both Zella and Mark were keen gardeners and I have many fond memories of playing in and enjoying their beautiful and extensive garden when we visited there in 1967 and 1968.
 Mark and Zella lived there until the mid 1970s.
 The Black and white photo of the house was taken on 10 August 1947

-After Zella's death Marcus sold 50 Blundell Drive and moved into Flat 1, Sherwood Lodge, 9 Lulworth Road, Southport, England. which he and Zella had previously purchased. he remained living there until his death in November 1980
+After Zella's death Marcus sold 50 Blundell Drive and moved into Flat 1, Sherwood Lodge, 9 Lulworth Road, Southport, England, which he and Zella had previously purchased.
+He remained living there until his death in November 1980